-Meteor showers occur when dust or particles from asteroids or comets, entering the Earth's atmosphere at very high speed.
-When they hit the atmosphere, meteors rub against air particles and create friction, heating the meteors to more than 3,000 degrees Fahrenheit.
-The heat vaporizes most meteors, creating what we call shooting stars (most become visible at around 60 miles up).
-Some large meteors splatter, causing a brighter flash called a fireball, which can often be heard up to 30 miles away.
+Meteor showers occur when dust or particles from asteroids or comets enter Earth's atmosphere at very high speed.
+When they hit the atmosphere, meteors rub against air particles and create friction, heating the meteors.
+The heat vaporizes most meteors, creating what we call shooting stars.

 Most meteors are very small, some as tiny as a grain of sand, so they disintegrate in the air.
 Larger ones that reach the Earth's surface are called meteorites and are rare.

-Whether an object breaks apart depends on its composition, speed, and angle of entry.
-A faster meteor at an oblique angle suffers greater stress.
+Whether an object breaks apart depends on its composition, speed and angle of entry.
+A faster meteor at an oblique angle (slanting rather than straight-on) suffers greater stress.
 Meteors made of iron withstand the stress better than those of stone.
-Even an iron meteor will usually break up as the atmosphere becomes denser, around 5 to 7 miles up.
+Even an iron meteor will usually break up as the atmosphere becomes denser, around 5 to 7 miles (8 to 11 km) up.

 Meteors are often seen falling from the sky alone — one here, one there.
 But there are certain times in a year when dozens or even hundreds of meteors per hour will light up the sky, seemingly coming from one part of the sky, radiating in all directions, and falling toward Earth one after the other.

-Leonids: The brightest and most impressive is the Leonid meteor shower or King of Meteor Showers which can produce a meteor storm that showers the earth with thousands of meteors per minute at its peak.
-In fact, the term meteor shower was coined after astronomers' observed one of Leonids' most impressive displays in 1833.
-Leonids most beautiful meteor shower only happens at intervals of approximately 33 years, with the last one lighting the earth's sky in 2002 and is not expected to be repeated until 2028.
-[Amazing Leonid Meteor Shower Photos]
+Leonids: The brightest and most impressive is the Leonid meteor shower, which can produce a meteor storm that showers the sky with thousands of meteors per minute at its peak.
+In fact, the term "meteor shower" was coined after astronomers' observed one of Leonids' most impressive displays in 1833.
+The Leonids occur every November, but the shower's most beautiful display happens at intervals of about 33 years, with the last one lighting Earth's sky in 2002; it is not expected to be repeated until 2028.

-Perseids: Another shower that is worth keeping awake at night is the Perseid meteor shower, which is associated with the comet Swift-Tuttle.
-The earth passes through the comet's orbit during the month of August every year.
-It is not as active as the Leonids, but it is the most widely watched meteor shower of the year, peaking at August 12 with more than 60 meteors per minute.
+Perseids: Another shower that is worth keeping awake for is the Perseid meteor shower, which is associated with the Comet Swift-Tuttle, which takes 133 years to orbit the sun.
+Earth passes through the comet's orbit during the month of August every year.
+It is not as active as the Leonids, but it is the most widely watched meteor shower of the year, peaking on Aug.
+12 with more than 60 meteors per minute.

-Quadrantids: The Quadrantid meteor shower came from the debris the asteroid called 2003 EH1 which is most probably a part of a comet that broke apart centuries ago.
-The debris entered the earth's atmosphere early January 2012 and offered astronomers and other earth observers a brief show that lasted a few hours.
-[Spectacular Quadrantid Meteor Photos]
+Quadrantids: The Quadrantid meteor shower comes from the debris of an asteroid called 2003 EH1, which some astronomers think was part of a comet that broke apart centuries ago.
+The debris enters Earth's atmosphere in early January and offers astronomers and other observers a brief show.

 Geminids: Like the Quadrantids, the Geminid meteor shower also came from dust particles of an asteroid, this time a near-earth asteroid called 3200 Phaeton.
 Meteor showers are mostly from comets, so having an asteroid as parents make the Quadrantids and Geminids different from other meteor showers.
-The Geminids spray up to 40 meteors per hour out of the Gemini constellation at its peak.
+The Geminids happen in December and spray up to 40 meteors per hour out of the Gemini constellation at its peak.

 People living in the Northern Hemisphere are in the best position to observe the most beautiful meteor showers.
 For example, North America is right below the region of the sky where the January Quadrantids shower appears.